 Week 4: Settling Into Your New Shape

 By Week 4, your recovery will have progressed, and your breasts will be starting to look more natural as they settle into their new position.
-Swelling should be down significantly by this point, but you may still notice residual puffiness.
+The swelling should be gone by this point, but you may still notice residual puffiness.

 At this stage, you may feel ready to resume more of your regular activities.
-However, it’s important not to rush into intense physical activities until your surgeon clears you.
+You can lift weights, carry children, etc, but it’s important to start slow and gradually increase your activity as your body adjusts.

 During Week 4, you should also start experiencing a few progressive milestones.
 These include:

 • Breast Sensation: Some patients may still experience changes in sensation, including tingling, numbness, or sensitivity rather than pain and discomfort.
-This is a normal part of the healing process and should resolve over time.
+This is a normal part of the healing process and should resolve over time as the nerves heal.

 • Wearing Regular Bras: Depending on your healing, your surgeon may allow you to transition out of your post-op compression garment into regular, non-underwire bras.